-Never heard of a Sloughi dog before?
-Well that’s alright, you’re not alone there, because they’re not all that well known.
-In fact, they’re actually pretty hard to find!
-This is why we wanted to take a moment and discuss this very unique breed so that if you ever get a chance to own one, you’ll know for sure it it’s a good idea or not.
+Have you never heard of a Sloughi dog before?
+Well, that’s alright, you’re not alone there, because they’re not all that well known.
+They’re pretty hard to find!
+This is why we wanted to take a moment and discuss this unique breed so that if you ever get a chance to own one, you’ll know for sure it it’s a good idea or not.

 So, without further ado, let’s dive right in.